How To Organise Your Kitchen For The New Year

 So much to unpack here, where to begin.
 First off, you would be lying to us and yourself if you say you haven’t accidentally bought multiple of the same spices thinking you didn’t have them.
-It’s fine, but to make space it’s time to check each spice bottle and combine the same ones into one container.
+It’s fine, but to make some extra space in your kitchen, you should check each spice bottle and combine the same ones into one container.
 Also, it may be time to invest in a spice rack so you can see everything clearly.

-While you’re consolidating spices, also check to see the potency of all your spices.
-Spices may not go “off” but they do lose their strength after a while.
-Ground spices usually last about a year and whole spices last about two-three years.
-It’s not dangerous to consume these spices after their “expiry date” but you just won’t get much flavour from them.
+While you’re consolidating spices, also check the potency of all your spices.
+Spices may not go ‘off’ but they do lose their strength after a while.
+Ground spices usually last about a year and whole spices last about two to three years.
+It’s not dangerous to consume these spices after their ‘expiry date’ but you just won’t get much flavour from them.
 If you don’t smell much when you sniff them, throw them away.

 Go Through Your Storage Containers

 It’s so easy to fall into the trap of hoarding Tupperware and/or saving takeaway plastic containers.
 Don’t you get annoyed hunting for the right lid for the right container?
 That stops now.
-2021 guys, new year, new us!
-Throw away all the containers you haven’t used in the past 6 months, if you haven’t used it by now you won’t be using it anytime soon.
-Any container that is cracked, stained or missing a lid: recycle it.
-Don’t forget to organise the containers you decide to keep by size for easy access.
+2023 guys, new year, new us!
+Throw away all the containers you haven’t used in the past 6 months, if you haven’t used it by now, you won’t be using it anytime soon.
+Any container that is cracked, stained or missing a lid – recycle it.
+Don’t forget to organise the containers you decide to keep, by size, this helps for easy access.